andrwbrntt/Portfolio/Sales Data/README.md

    - Wins a personalized, engraved Rookie of the Year coin in a glass case

 2. **The Precision Award**
-  - Highest sales accuracy of the year
+   - Highest sales accuracy
    - Wins a Montblanc Meisterstuck Platinum-Coated Rollerball

 3. **The Sixer Award**
    - Projects sold above the average of projects that are at least $100,000